Elmar Mammadyarov: Dismissal

-He was dismissed in July 2020 after President Aliyev criticized his lack of aggressiveness in responding to the Armenian–Azerbaijani skirmishes.
+He was dismissed in July 2020 after President Aliyev criticized his absence in office during the conflict.
+Armenian–Azerbaijani skirmishes.
 On 16 July, Aliyev conducted an online meeting of the Cabinet of Ministers, where he criticized the Foreign Ministry for being unable to find Mammadyarov in the early stages of the crisis.
 Stating that while "the Prime Minister is at work, I am at work until the morning, the Minister of Defense, the Chief of General Staff, as well as the Chief of the State Security Service, the Minister of Internal Affairs, the Chief of the Foreign Intelligence Service, and the Secretary of the Security Council are at work until the early hours of the morning", Aliyev asked about the Foreign Minister's whereabouts, to which Prime Minister Ali Asadov replied that Mammadyarov was "working from home".
 Mammadyarov was dismissed from his position a few hours later.
 Jeyhun Bayramov was appointed as his successor.